HazyResearch/deepdive/doc/doc/advanced/incremental.md

 # Building an Incremental Application

-This document describes how to build an incremental application using ddlog and Deepdive.
-The example application is from spouse example.
+This document describes how to build an incremental application using [DDlog][] and DeepDive.
+The example application is [the spouse example](../basics/walkthrough/walkthrough.html).

 This document assumes you are familiar with basic concepts in DeepDive and the spouse application tutorial.